colloquet/colloquet.github.io/_posts/2014-05-25-how-to-centre-an-image.md

 categories: tips
 ---

-How to centre an image may be the most commonly asked question for newbies like me.
+How to centre an image may be the most commonly asked question from newbies like me.
 It is actually very simple, you can either use a div wrapper or simply add a class to the img tag itself.

 #### Using the div wrapper and CSS
 Simply add a div around the img tag: